Malvolio

 OLIVIA: Smilest thou?
 I sent for thee upon a sad occasion.

-OLIVIA: Why, how dost thou, man? what is the matter with thee?
+OLIVIA: Why, how dost thou, man?
+What is the matter with thee?

 MALVOLIO: Not black in my mind, though yellow in my legs.